 Every school has a concrete policy regarding fee payment.
-Each student in the school is required to pay the fee of each month by the 10th of every month.
-If for some reason, the school does not receive the fee of a child, it can contact the parents or guardians of that child.
+Each student is required to pay the fee by the 10th of each month.
+If, for some reason, the school does not receive a child’s fee, it can contact the parents or guardians of that child.

 What is the outstanding fee letter to the parent?

-It is a kind of letter that a school usually writes to those parents whose child’s fee is pending.
-The purpose of this letter is to remind the parents that their child’s fee is overdue and it needs to be paid as soon as possible.
+A school usually writes this kind of letter to parents whose child’s fee is pending.
+The purpose of this letter is to remind the parents that their child’s fee is overdue and needs to be paid as soon as possible.

 Importance of writing the outstanding fee letter:

-Many parents don’t take it seriously when they realize that they have not paid the fee of their child for the last 3 months.
-In this situation, the school writes the letter and lets the parents feel the seriousness of the matter.
-When a school writes this letter, it lets the parents know that the due fee is creating a problem for the school and the child also.
-In this way, this letter serves as a serious reminder to the parents of the child.
+Many parents don’t take it seriously when they realize that they have not paid their child’s fee for the last three months.
+In this situation, the school writes a letter and lets the parents feel the seriousness of the matter.
+When a school writes this letter, it lets the parents know that the due fee is creating a problem for the school and the child.
+In this way, this letter serves as a serious reminder to the child’s parents.

-Tips for writing the outstanding fee letter to parent:
+Tips for writing the outstanding fee letter to parents:

-1. When you write the outstanding fee letter to someone, make sure that you remain respectful throughout the letter.
+- When you write the outstanding fee letter to someone, ensure you remain respectful throughout the letter.
 In some cases, the school feels angry over the non-payment of fees.
 However, it does not mean that you use disrespectful words or tone in the letter.

-2. Ask the parents of the child respectfully to pay the fee of the child.
+- Ask the parents of the child respectfully to pay the child’s fee.
 You should mention the total fee that is required to be paid along with late fee charges and other types of charges.
-For clarification, mention the names of the month of which the fee is pending.
+For clarification, mention the names of the month in which the fee is pending.

-3. Tell the parent of the child that their child will be able to continue his studies in the school smoothly if they pay the pending fee as soon as possible.
-This will give a clear indication to the child’s parents that they must pay the fee of the child if they want their son/daughter to continue studies in the school without any delay.
+- Tell the child’s parent that their child can continue his studies in the school smoothly if they pay the pending fee as soon as possible.
+This will clearly indicate to the child’s parents that they must pay the child’s fee if they want their son/daughter to continue school studies without delay.

-4. Try to keep the letter short and to the point.
-The purpose of the letter is to remind the parents about the fee they have not paid for many months.
-You should never forget the purpose while writing this letter.
+- Try to keep the letter short and to the point.
+The letter aims to remind the parents about the fee they have not paid for many months.
+You should never forget the purpose of writing this letter.
 Additionally, you should also try to make sure that you don’t add anything extra in the letter that does not hold any value to the recipient of the letter.

-5. Offer your help to the parent in easy payment of the fee.
-For example, if your school has the policy to receive the fee in installments, do mention it in the letter so that parents can find it easy to pay the fee without any problem.
+- Offer your help to the parents in making the fee payment easy.
+For example, if your school has a policy of receiving the fee in instalments, mention it in the letter so that parents can find it easy to pay the fee without any problem.

 Sample letter: